-Saba is the best bananas you can use making Saging na Turon.
-This can be purchase fresh or frozen.
+Saba is the best bananas you can use making Turon na Saging.
+This bananas can be purchase fresh or frozen.
 Most Filipino stores in Brisbane sales the frozen saba but to my delight sometimes by luck I find fresh ones in Amigas Asian Store in Cannon Hill.
-A bit pricey compare to the frozen ones but the taste is more nicer and has that natural sweetness.
-Some people use normal eating bananas when there’s no saba bananas available but personally I don’t make this sweet snack if I don’t have either frozen or fresh saba as I don’t like the taste that lingers in your tongue/palate when you eat cooked normal bananas.
+A bit pricey compare to the frozen ones but the taste is way nicer and has that natural sweetness.
+Some people use normal eating bananas when there are no saba bananas available but personally I don’t make this sweet snack if I don’t have either frozen or fresh saba as I don’t like the taste that lingers in my tongue/palate when I eat cooked normal bananas.

 INGREDIENTS: